SoftwareHeritage/swh-dataset/docs/graph/athena.rst

 <https://console.aws.amazon.com/iam/home#/security_credentials>`_.

 It will also ask for the region in which you want to run the queries.
-We recommand to use ``us-east-1``, since that's where the public dataset is located.
+We recommend to use ``us-east-1``, since that's where the public dataset is located.

 Creating the tables